Amidst day-to-day struggles, we forget great support stems not from a mysterious alchemy of magnetism and magic.

 To accept or tolerate delays, complaints, or suffering without developing counter-productive responses such as anger or irritation.

 Customer service is not an easy job.
 Sometimes, customers will be angry with you.
-Sometimes, they’ll will need extra attention to understand what seems obvious.
+Sometimes, they’ll need extra attention to understand what seems obvious.
 And sometimes, they’ll lash out.

 No matter the issue, the worst thing you can do in any of these situations is to lose your cool.